sethfowler/pygmalion/README.md

 Requirements
 ============

 - Up-to-date libclang.
-Use `brew install --with-clang --all-targets --rtti --universal --jit llvm` on OS X.
+You can try `brew install --with-clang --all-targets --rtti --universal --jit llvm` on OS X, but unfortunately libclang 3.2 has some pretty serious bugs related to macros that will affect users of Pygmalion.
+Your best bet is to use LLVM 3.3 HEAD.
+These issues are serious enough that I won't make a 1.0 release of Pygmalion until LLVM 3.3 is out.

 - Up-to-date Haskell LibClang bindings.
 For now you'll need the `safer-api` branch at [my fork](https://github.com/sfowler/LibClang/tree/safer-api), but I